 Giselle Sebag, USA

 Giselle Sebag, LEED AP Neighborhood Development, is originally from Atlanta, USA.
-She graduated from the University of Texas at Austin in 2008 with a BA in government and a BS in architecture.
-She has gained expertise in green building and sustainable development through work in both private architectural practice and non-profit organizations such as the Brookings Institution and Southface Energy Institute.
+She graduated from the University of Texas at Austin in 2008 with a Bachelor of Arts in Government and a Bachelor of Science in Architecture.
+She gained expertise in green building and sustainable development through work in both private architectural practice and non-profit organizations such as the Brookings Institution and Southface Energy Institute.
 In 2010, Giselle was chosen by the NGO SustainUS to serve as a delegate to the 16th Conference of the Parties at the United Nations Framework Convention on Climate Change (COP-16) in Cancun, Mexico.
 She is currently working as a co-founder of the social startup ConstruCycle.

 Matthew Sharp, South Africa

-I grew up in South Africa and completed a bachelor's degree in Politics, Philosophy and Economics in 2009, and an Honours degree in Social Anthropology in 2010 – both from the University of Cape Town (UCT).
-My own research has focused on urban migration and the informal economy and I have published on urban exclusion/inclusion.
-I have also done RA work on urban development and was very involved in an education-based NGO for four years in Cape Town.
-In the future, I would like to be involved in urban planning and policy development in South Africa and in other countries of the Global South.
-I am very excited about developing my skills for this type of work through the Mundus Urbano Programme.
+Matthew grew up in South Africa and completed a Bachelor’s degree in Politics, Philosophy and Economics in 2009 and an Honours degree in Social Anthropology in 2010, both from the University of Cape Town (UCT).
+His own research focused on urban migration and the informal economy.
+He has published on urban exclusion/inclusion.
+He has also done RA work on urban development and was very involved in an education-based NGO for four years in Cape Town.
+In the future, he would like to be involved in urban planning and policy development in South Africa and in other countries of the Global South.
+He is very excited about developing his skills for this type of work through the Mundus Urbano programme.